DylanMeeus/springboot_jwt_blog/_posts/2013-08-29-SSO-with-New-Relic.markdown

 {% excerpt %}

-We just released integration between [Auth0](http://developers.auth0.com/newrelic) and [New Relic](http://newrelic.com/auth0).
-You can now login to New Relic with your Github, Google, Twitter, Active Directory or LDAP accounts.
+A few days ago we released integration between [Auth0](http://developers.auth0.com/newrelic) and [New Relic](http://newrelic.com/auth0).
+You can now login to New Relic with your Github, Google, Amazon, Twitter, Active Directory or LDAP accounts.
 [See here for a complete list of supported identity providers](http://docs.auth0.com/identityproviders).
 Consumer or Enterprise.

 As with other integrations we have published, setup takes minutes and is very straight-forward: